Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Introduction

-Many computational fluid dynamics (CFD) approaches have been developed to numerically approximate the Navier-Stokes (NS) equations, see e.g. \cite{2004Harlow} and references there in.
-One such CFD approach is the mesh-free SPH method \cite{monaghan1977,monaghan1992,monaghan12}, which has been widely applied to weakly- and strongly compressible turbulence in astrophysics and many engineering applications \cite{shadloo_2015_industry}.
-SPH is one of a small set of approaches based on a Lagrangian construction: the fluid quantities follow the flow using particles as opposed to the Eulerian approach which computes flow quantities at fixed locations on a computational mesh.
-This mesh-free, Lagrangian approximation of NS is appealing because it naturally unmasks correlations at the resolved scale from sweeping by larger scale eddies \cite{1964Kraichnan,1965Kraichnan} making SPH useful for understanding advection dominated flows, mixing and dispersion, and turbulent transport.
+SPH \cite{monaghan1977,monaghan1992,monaghan12} has been widely applied to weakly- and strongly compressible turbulence in astrophysics and many engineering applications \cite{shadloo_2015_industry}.
+It is one of a small set of approaches based on a Lagrangian construction: the fluid quantities follow the flow using particles as opposed to the Eulerian approach which computes flow quantities at fixed locations on a computational mesh.
+This mesh-free, Lagrangian approximation of Navier-Stokes (NS) is appealing because it naturally unmasks correlations at the resolved scale from sweeping by larger scale eddies \cite{1964Kraichnan,1965Kraichnan} making SPH useful for understanding advection dominated flows, mixing and dispersion, and turbulent transport.
 One of the main advantages of SPH is that the conservation of mass, energy, and momentum can be enforced within a discrete formulation, ensuring conservation independent of the resolution.
-Furthermore, the mesh-free nature of SPH is often applied to highly compressible flows as the Lagrangian particles naturally resolve the variable density regions.
-Recently \cite{chola_les_sph_2018}, SPH has been connected to LES as a method for coarse graining the NS equations.
-Developing approximation-optimal SPH models (and simulators) for turbulent flows is an ongoing area of research \cite{lind2020_review}, to which this paper contributes by developing two new parameterized smoothing kernels and a learning algorithm for estimating the parameters of a weakly-compressible SPH formulation fit to DNS data at a coarse grained scale.
+Furthermore, the mesh-free nature of SPH is advantageous for highly compressible flows as the Lagrangian particles naturally resolve the variable density regions.
+Recently \cite{chola_les_sph_2018, tian_22_LLES}, SPH has been connected to Large Eddy Simulations (LES) as a method to coarse grain the Navier-Stokes equations.
+Furthermore, developing approximation-optimal SPH models (and simulators) for turbulent flows is an ongoing area of research \cite{lind2020_review}, to which this paper contributes by developing two new parameterized smoothing kernels and a physics informed machine learning framework for estimating the parameters of a weakly-compressible SPH formulation fit to Direct Numerical Simulation (DNS) data.